Analyzing Esports Entertainment Group (GMBL) & Its Competitors

 |-206.04%

-19.8% of Esports Entertainment Group shares are owned by institutional investors.
-Comparatively, 33.1% of shares of all “Amusement & recreation services” companies are owned by institutional investors.
-16.2% of Esports Entertainment Group shares are owned by company insiders.
-Comparatively, 27.3% of shares of all “Amusement & recreation services” companies are owned by company insiders.
+19.8% of Esports Entertainment Group shares are held by institutional investors.
+Comparatively, 34.7% of shares of all “Amusement & recreation services” companies are held by institutional investors.
+16.2% of Esports Entertainment Group shares are held by company insiders.
+Comparatively, 25.2% of shares of all “Amusement & recreation services” companies are held by company insiders.
 Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This is a summary of current ratings and price targets for Esports Entertainment Group and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Esports Entertainment Group and its competitors, as provided by MarketBeat.com.

 |Sell Ratings